billdevcode/billdevcode.github.io/projects/react-leaderboard/README.md

-# React Leaderboard
+# FCC Leaderboard

-React Leaderboard is an app used to track Free Code Camp's top helpers in recent 30 days and all times.
+FCC Leaderboard is an app used to track Free Code Camp's top helpers in recent 30 days and all times.
+It's built using React.js, Sass and FCC's API

 ## Usage